Getting Started with the Daco CLI

 Initialize Your First Data Product

-Create a new directory and initialize a data product:
+Create a new directory and initialize a project:

 daco init